cardano-foundation/hal/docs/handbook.md

 ### Version control improvements

-- Are we keeping Radicle?
-What about GitHub?
 - Should we adopt TBD?
 - Some people want commit conventions, can we define them?
 - What about additional tools: